mizuki-nana/coreVM/docs/source/roadmap.rst

 Goals
 -----

 Since the inception of this project, which is the beginning of March 2014, a number of milestones have been achieved and many components are feature complete at this point.
-However, there are still many new and exciting features to be designed and implemented ahead to greatly enhance the prowess and versatility of coreVM.
+However, there are still many new and exciting features to be designed and implemented ahead that can greatly enhance the coreVM’s capability and versatility.
 There are several major features that are envisioned after the initial version, and they are:

   * :ref:`debugging-and-profiling-api`
   * :ref:`embedder-api`